Deformation Quantization for Actions of K\"ahlerian Lie Groups: Tempered pairs

 The preceding observation yields us to introduce the following notion: \begin{dfn} A Lie group $G$ is called {\bf tempered} if there exists a global coordinate system $\psi:\R^{m}\to G$ where the multiplication and inverse operations are tempered functions.
-A smooth function $f$ on a tempered Lie group is called a {\bf tempered function} if $f\circ\psi$ is tempered. \end{dfn} \begin{rmk} {\rm Every tempered Lie group, being diffeomorphic to a Euclidean space, is connected and simply connected.
-Moreover, by arguments similar to those of Lemma \ref{lem:equiv-tempered-left-inv-or-not}, a smooth function $f$ on a tempered Lie group is tempered if and only if for any $X\in\CU(\g)$, its derivative along $\widetilde X$ is bounded by a polynomial function within the global chart $\R^{m}\to G$.} \end{rmk}
+A smooth function $f$ on a tempered Lie group is called a {\bf tempered function} if $f\circ\psi$ is tempered. \end{dfn} \begin{rmk} Every tempered Lie group, being diffeomorphic to an Euclidean space, is connected and simply connected.
+Moreover, by arguments similar to those of Lemma \ref{lem:equiv-tempered-left-inv-or-not}, a smooth function $f$ on a tempered Lie group is tempered if and only if for any $X\in\CU(\g)$, its derivative along $\widetilde X$ is bounded by a polynomial function within the global chart $\R^{m}\to G$. \end{rmk}

-\begin{ex} {\rm For any (simply connected) nilpotent Lie group, the exponential coordinates, $\g\to G:X\mapsto\exp(X)$, provides $G$ with a structure of a tempered Lie group.
-Indeed, in the case of a nilpotent Lie group, the Baker-Campbell-Hausdorff series is finite. } \end{ex}
+\begin{ex} For any (simply connected) nilpotent Lie group, the exponential coordinates, $\g\to G:X\mapsto\exp(X)$, provides $G$ with a structure of a tempered Lie group.
+Indeed, in the case of a nilpotent Lie group, the Baker-Campbell-Hausdorff series is finite. \end{ex}

-\begin{rmk} {\rm Observe also that we can replace in Lemma \ref{lem:equiv-tempered-left-inv-or-not} left-invariant differential operators by right-invariant one.
-In fact, for a tempered group, left-invariant vector fields are linear combinations of right-invariant one with tempered coefficients and vice versa. } \end{rmk}
+\begin{rmk} Observe also that we can replace in Lemma \ref{lem:equiv-tempered-left-inv-or-not} left-invariant differential operators by right-invariant one.
+In fact, for a tempered group, left-invariant vector fields are linear combinations of right-invariant one with tempered coefficients and vice versa. \end{rmk}

 \begin{lem} Let $G$ be a tempered Lie group.
-Then the modular weight $\fd$ (cf. Example \ref{MWS}) and the modular function $\Delta_G$ are tempered.
-Moreover, in the transported coordinates, every Haar measure on $G$ is a multiple of a Lebesgue measure on $\R^n$ by a tempered density. \end{lem} \Pf The conjugate action $\bC:G\times G\to G:(g,x)\mapsto gxg^{-1}$ is a tempered map when read in the global coordinate system.
-Therefore, the evaluation of the restriction of its tangent mapping to the first factor $G\times\{e\}$ on the constant section $0\oplus X$, $X\in\g$, of $T(G\times G)$ consists in a tempered mapping:
+Then the modular weight $\fd_G$ and the modular function $\Delta_G$ are tempered.
+Moreover, in the transported coordinates, every Haar measure on $G$ is a multiple of a Lebesgue measure on $\R^m$ by a tempered density. \end{lem} \begin{proof} The conjugate action $\bC:G\times G\to G:(g,x)\mapsto gxg^{-1}$ is a tempered map when read in the global coordinate system.
+Therefore, the evaluation of the restriction of its tangent mapping to the first factor $G\times\{e\}$ on the constant section $0\oplus X$, $X\in\g$, of $T(G\times G)$ consists of a tempered mapping: